heiemooa/emooa/docs/ui/image.en-US.md

 ## Examples

 <code src="../../packages/ui/examples/image/basic.tsx">Basic</code>
 <code src="../../packages/ui/examples/image/delay.tsx" description="By setting `delay`, the delayed placeholder is enabled by default.
-When loading a large image, the placeholder will be loaded after a certain time.">Lazy loading placeholder</code>
+When loading a large image, the placeholder will be loaded after a certain time.
+Support manual loading by setting `content`.">Lazy loading placeholder</code>
 <code src="../../packages/ui/examples/image/placeholder.tsx" description="By default, the loading effect is not displayed.
 You can display the default loading effect by setting `placeholder=true`.
 Supports custom placeholders.">Placeholder</code>
 <code src="../../packages/ui/examples/image/footer.tsx" description="By setting `title` and `description`, the title and description of the image can be displayed at the bottom of the image.">Show Caption & Action</code>
 <code src="../../packages/ui/examples/image/actions.tsx" description="By setting `actionsLayout`, you can adjust the order of the function buttons in the preview control bar, and you can filter the function buttons so that only buttons in `actionsLayout` will appear.
 Among them, `extra` represents the button in `actions`, and the `key` in `actions` also supports being sorted separately.">Custom preview control bar</code>